jimmafeni/EFI-Toolbox/README.md

 ## Relevant publications

-If you use auto-sklearn in scientific publications, we would appreciate citations.
+If you use EFI in scientific publications, we would appreciate citations.

 **EFI: A Toolbox for Feature Importance Fusion and Interpretation in Python** *Aayush Kumar, Jimiama Mafeni Mase, Divish Rengasamy, Benjamin Rothwell, Mercedes Torres Torres, David A. Winkler, Grazziela P. Figueredo*